 - School truancy which includes any unexcused or unlawful absence by students aged 16 and under or any unexcused absence by students aged 17 and over.

-- Three unlawful absences will result in parent receipt of a written notice of violation of the Compulsory Attendance Law and may result in prosecution before a district justice in accordance with Section 1333 of Pennsylvania School Code.
+- Three unlawful absences will result in parent receipt of a written notice of violation of the Compulsory Attendance Law and may result in prosecution before a district justice in accordance with Section 1333 of the Pennsylvania School Code.
 A written notice will also occur for all subsequent absences.
 Parents and guardians are subject to fines of up to $300 and possible arrest.
 Students may also have their driving privileges delayed or suspended.

-- Unlawful and unexcused absences will result in a grade of "F", "N", or "zero" for all school responsibilities class work missed on that day.
+- Unlawful and unexcused absences will result in a grade of "F", "N", or "zero" for all school responsibilities and class work missed on that day.

 Late to Class, Late to School